vaevictis/front-end-assessment/README.md

 ### Other improvements
 - The API calls could be moved into an APIs module and have functions imported in the components where they are needed.
 It would be a good approach if I started having more components doing various network requests.

-- In order to better secure a Github API token or any other secret really, it should only be served from a potential backend server.
+- In order to better secure a Github API token or any other secret, it should only be served from a potential backend server.

+### Testing strategy
+As there was nothing specified around writing tests in the instructions, I didn't spend much time on that.
+I still ended up writing a simple static text check for the sake of having the test suite running against my code.

+I've also added a mostly commented-out spec in `forksTableCell.test.js`, to give a sense of the testing strategy I'd employ:
+- Render a component in test context
+- Mock an API call
+- Ensure component has correctly rendered the data

+The main issue I encountered was around the mocking of Octokit.
+Ultimately, in order to correctly test this app I would probably get rid of Octokit and get back to a native `fetch` approach for the API calls, which is much simpler to mock, notably because it's much more documented.